 In November 2020 we worked with 5 social runners led by Tshepo Malapane who were running 300km from Pretoria to Polokwane to raise funds for Cancer awareness.
 The run was spread over 3,5 days as they covered 90km each day.

 In December 2020 we worked with 2 athletes who were led by Themba Mathebula who ran 450km from Pretoria to Bushbuckridge over 12 days to raise funds for 450 school shoes and sanitary towels for village schools.
 In the end the event was a success because enough funds were raised to buy a total of 600 pairs.

-In July 2021, 15 social runners will run from Fort Hare University in Alice to Mvezo village in 8 days covering a total distance of 400km.
-The aim is to raise enough funds to benefit 4000 rural / township school boys and girls with school shoes, sanitary towels & sports kits.
+In July 2021, 15 social runners ran from Fort Hare University in Alice to Mvezo village in 8 days covering a total distance of 400km.
+The aim was to raise enough funds to benefit 4000 rural / township school boys and girls with school shoes, sanitary towels & sports kits.